-Agencies in Boston are responsible for picking up artwork, framing some works, installation and care of the artwork, requirement to meet deadlines, completing a six month report, and inviting The Art Connection to visit at an art reception or Inventory Visit if no reception is planned.
+Agencies in Boston are responsible for picking up artwork, framing some works, installation and care of the artwork, requirement to meet deadlines, completing a six month report, and if resources available -hosting an art reception or open house.

 Touring the site

 This is the time to determine if the organization has appropriate space for a permanent installation.
 Possible locations for art placement are noted and the number of works expected to be placed is assessed.
-Measure and take photos of the walls to help you remember the site during the Placement Visit if the agency is approved.
 Here is a sample Site & Placement Visit Form.

 Determining appropriate number of art works for selection by the agency